decenzio/world-time-ticket/WORLD_MINI_APP.md

-# TimeSlot - World Mini App
+# WorldTimeTicket - World Mini App

 A professional time marketplace built as a World Mini App with World ID authentication and secure payments.